HyperTag/documentation/src/content/cloud-destinations/amazon-redshift.md

 ## Step 5: Activate Integration on MetaRouter

-After you've identified the <b>Username, Password, Host, Port,</b> and <b>Database Name</b>, put all of these credentials into your MetaRouter account and give your new connection a unique name.
+After you've identified the **Username, Password, Host, Port,** and **Database Name**, put all of these credentials into your MetaRouter account and give your new connection a unique name.

-Note that your _Database_ and _Schema_ are kept separate from your other connection credentials. _Schema_ is required, but it's up to you to decide what value to input - think of it as a folder to store your clickstream in.
+Note that your **Database** and **Schema** are kept separate from your other connection credentials. **Schema** is required, but it's up to you to decide what value to input - think of it as a folder to store your clickstream in.
 Example values include `analytics_ios`, `clickstream_web`, etc.

 Click `Create Destination` and your pipeline will be activated.